isomerpages/isomerpages-govtech/_products-and-services/citizens/singpass.md

 ---

-[SingPass](https://www.singpass.gov.sg/spauth/login/loginpage?URL=%2F&TAM_OP=login){:target="_blank"}, which stands for Singapore Personal Access, is an authentication system for citizens to access to all Government e-services.
+[SingPass](https://www.singpass.gov.sg/spauth/login/loginpage?URL=%2F&TAM_OP=login){:target="_blank"}, which stands for Singapore Personal Access, is an authentication system for citizens to transact online with the Government.

-Launched in March 2003, Singapore Personal Access (or SingPass) allows users to transact with over 60 government agencies online easily and securely.
-Managed by the Government Technology Agency (GovTech), the SingPass system is reviewed regularly, and there are many on-going security enhancements to ensure that a secure SingPass service is delivered to our users.
+With a SingPass account, users can access hundreds of government digital services easily and securely.
+Managed by the Government Technology Agency (GovTech), users will need to enter their SingPass ID and password, followed by a One-Time Password (OTP) sent via SMS, or generated through a OneKey token.
+This serves as an additional layer of security via 2-Factor Authentication (2FA).

 ### **Ever-improving Security Measures**

-Over the years, SingPass was enhanced to include an improved user interface, mobile-friendly features and stronger security capabilities, such as 2-Step Verification (also known as 2FA) for digital transactions involving sensitive data.
-With 2FA, users will need to enter their SingPass ID and password, followed by a One-Time Password (OTP) sent via SMS, or generated through a OneKey token.
-This serves as an additional layer of security.

-Users should also play their part to protect their account and personal information.
+Along with 2FA, users should also play their part to protect their account and personal information.
 Here are some tips:

 * Do not share login information: Keep your SingPass ID, password and 2FA details confidential.
 * Do not re-use passwords: Certain websites that you access may not be secure.
-Login information may be stolen from these sites and used to hack your SingPass account.
+Log-in information may be stolen from these sites and used to hack your SingPass account.
-* Change your passwords regularly
-* Use strong passwords: Strong passwords are alphanumeric and contain 8 to 24 characters.
-* Look out for phishing sites: There may be sites that look like government websites to trick you in disclosing your personal details.
-To verify if it is not a phishing website, always check that the URL is correct (www.singpass.gov.sg), and there should be a 'lock' icon in the address bar.
+* Be aware of phishing sites: Some sites may look like government websites to trick you Always check that the URL is correct (www.singpass.gov.sg) with a ‘lock’ icon in the address bar.

+### **More seamless logins using SingPass Mobile**

+In October 2018, we launched the SingPass Mobile app as an alternative mode of 2FA to provide citizens with more choices and easier access to government digital services – including biometrics for easy authentication.

+With SingPass Mobile, users can now log in to digital services within seconds using just their fingerprint or a 6-digit passcode.
+More features will be added to the SingPass Mobile app progressively, such as one-tap access to popular government digital services and users will be able to view their personal information at a glance with the app.

+For more information: SingPass Mobile - English Brouchure (/files/products-and-services/SingPass-Mobile-English-eBrochure.pdf){:target="_blank"}